PGM-Lab/InferPy/docs/project_description.md

 InferPy: Deep Probabilistic Modeling Made Easy
 ==============================================

-InferPy is a high-level API for probabilistic modeling written in Python and capable of running on top of Edward and Tensorflow.
-InferPy\'s API is strongly inspired by Keras and it has a focus on enabling flexible data processing, easy-to-code probabilistic modeling, scalable inference and robust model validation.
+InferPy is a high-level API for deep probabilistic modeling written in Python and capable of running on top of Tensorflow.
+InferPy\'s API is strongly inspired by Keras and it has a focus on enabling flexible data processing, easy-to-code probabilistic modeling, scalable inference, and robust model validation.

-Use InferPy is you need a probabilistic programming language that:
+Use InferPy if you need a probabilistic programming language that:

--   Allows easy and fast prototyping of hierarchical probabilistic models with a simple and user friendly API inspired by Keras.
+* Allows easy and fast prototyping of hierarchical probabilistic models with a simple and user-friendly API inspired by Keras.
--   Defines probabilistic models with complex probabilistic constructs containing deep neural networks.
+* Automatically creates computational efficient batched models without the need to deal with complex tensor operations and theoretical concepts.
--   Automatically creates computational efficient batched models without the need to deal with complex tensor operations.
+* Run seamlessly on CPU and GPU by relying on Tensorflow, without having to learn how to use Tensorflow.
--   Run seamlessly on CPU and GPU by relying on Tensorflow.
+* Defines probabilistic models with complex probabilistic constructs containing deep neural networks.

 InferPy is to Edward what Keras is to Tensorflow
 ------------------------------------------------